JulieT-012/Sales-Data-Analysis/README.md

 Large deals accounted for the highest sales, followed by medium-sized deals.
 Small deals contributed the least.

 ### Order Status by Sales
-The majority of orders were Shipped, but there was a notable number of Cancelled and On Hold orders—indicating potential fulfillment challenges.
+The majority of orders were Shipped, but there was a notable number of Cancelled and On Hold orders, indicating potential fulfillment challenges.

 ### Monthly and Yearly Sales Trends
 Sales spiked during Q2 and Q4, suggesting seasonal demand.
 The year 2005 showed strong performance overall.